 One of the most important issues in WFOE application is business scope.
 Business scope needs to be defined and the WFOE can only conduct business within its approved business scope, which ultimately appears on the business licence.
 Any amendments to the business scope require further application and approval.

 The documents needed for incorporating a Wholly Foreign Owned Enterprise for different types of business are similar.
-We do the paperwork for our clients and the following documents are required from the investor(s):
+We do the paperwork for our clients and the following documents are required from the investor:

 The above document is enough to register a Trading & Consulting WFOE.
-But if you want to register a Manufacturing WFOE, you have to prepare following extra documents:
+If you want to register a Manufacturing WFOE more documents will be required.

 Foreign companies are not allowed to directly submit the application documents to the relevant authority.
 They must retain a PRC entity that is authorised or permitted by relevant authorities to act as a sponsor.
 The sponsor will submit all the documents to the examination and approval authority on behalf of the foreign enterprise.
 Generally, it will take about 2 to 3 months and the procedures to set up the Wholly Foreign Owned Enterprise are as follows: